-All three notions encode some way to measure ``displacement'' in $\Hmot_{+}(\bbS^1)$.
-The \emph{translation magnitude} $|\tau|$ is just the absolute value of the translation number $\tau$, defined in \eqref{trnm}.
-The \emph{translation direction} $\sigma$, on the other hand, is a refinement of the sign of $\tau$, so that the pair $(|\tau|, \sigma)$ carries more information than just $\tau$.
-This pair gives us the \emph{direction type} (cf. Definition \ref{dirtype}).
+Both notions encode some way to measure ``displacement'' in $\Hmot_{+}(\bbS^1)$.
+The translation direction $\sigma$ is a refinement of the sign of $\tau$, so that the pair $(|\tau|, \sigma)$ carries more information than just $\tau$.
+This pair gives us the \emph{direction type}.

-The \emph{length$^{\sharp}$} $\ell^{\sharp}$ is based on the notion of \emph{length} (denoted by $\ell$) defined in Lemma 3.7 of Zhang \cite{zhan01}.
-Conceptually speaking, the function $\ell^{\sharp}$ may be conceived of as a conjugacy invariant version of $\ell$, based on the ``$\delta^{\sup}$'' function defined in Section 3 of Mochizuki \cite{moc16}.
-In the sense of measuring how far an element from $\alpha \in \Hmot_{+}(\bbS^1)$ is from the identity $\mathrm{id}_{\R}$, $\ell$ may be understood as \emph{sharper} than $\tau$, whilst $\ell^{\sharp}$ is a \emph{coarser} version of $\ell$, capturing the same phenomenon modulo conjugacy equivalence.
-Although we focus solely on $\Hmot_{+}(\bbS^1)$, some elements of our discussion can naturally be extended to further $\Hmot_{0}(\T^n)$.